NHL All-Star Skills Competition: Winners

-Puck Control Relay
+Puck control relay

-The Puck Control Relay was held from 1990 to 2019.
-The purpose of the event is to be fastest skater over the course while also maintaining control of the puck through a series of pylons.
+The puck control relay was held from 1990 to 2019.
+The purpose of the event is to be the fastest skater over the course while also maintaining control of the puck through a series of pylons.
 There are two races; the first where each team has three skaters in a race against each other and the second for the best individuals of each conference.
-One goal awarded to the winning team of each competition.
+One goal was awarded to the winning team of each competition.

 This event returned in 2018.
-Skaters from each division earn points on their skills with puck handling in the fastest time possible.
+Skaters from each division earn points for their skills with puck handling in the fastest time possible.
 Note: each skill must be completed before moving on to the next station.